walmsles/aws-lambda-python-cdk/README.md

 ## Useful Conventions

 The following conventions are used in this project setup and must be adhered to for all the processes to work correctly.
-The conventiosn are straight-forward and intended to add logical process over the projects.
+The conventions are straight-forward and intended to add logical process over the projects.

 ### Project Folders

 #### cdk

 This folder is where common cdk modules should exist along with the CDK Stack to be deployed by the service.
-The **stack.py** is the file to modify and include all your constructs
+The **stack.py** is the file to modify and include all your constructs from the services folder.

 #### tests